Aryalexa/42-b2bRoot/5-Script.md

 ### 5. Script
-Let's create the bash script called `monitoring.sh` that prints in all terminals every ten minutes.
+Let's create the bash script called `monitoring.sh` that prints to all terminals every ten minutes.

 script = sequence of commands in a file to be executed in sequencial order